Pedro González de Mendoza: Biography

 Pedro González de Mendoza was born on 3 May 1428 at Guadalajara in New Castile.
 He was the fifth son of Íñigo López de Mendoza and Catalina Suarez de Figueroa.
 The Mendoza family was the most powerful noble family in Spain at the time.

 González de Mendoza remained in Guadalajara until 1442 when he was sent to Toledo to continue his education under the auspices of Archbishop Gutierre Álvarez de Toledo.
 In Toledo he studied rhetoric, history and Latin.
-While still a teenager he was granted several ecclesiastical benefits, including the parish of Santa María in the town of Hita and the archdeacon of Guadalajara.
+While still a teenager he was granted several ecclesiastical benefices, including the parish of Santa María in the town of Hita and the archdeacon of Guadalajara.
 When the archbishop died in 1446, he moved to the University of Salamanca, where he studied civil and canon law and earned doctorates in both by 1452.

 In 1452 he joined the court of Juan II of Castile as a member of the Royal Chapel.
 As a result of his influential family and status as chaplain to the king, Mendoza was soon appointed to his first bishopric: in 1453 he was selected by Juan II to become Bishop of Calahorra.
 The pope later confirmed his election and Mendoza was consecrated in 1454 by Alfonso Carrillo de Acuña, the Archbishop of Toledo.

-As bishop of Calahorra he was also señor, or civil and military ruler, of the town and its dependent district.
+As Bishop of Calahorra he was also señor, or civil and military ruler, of the town and its dependent district.
 In his secular capacity he led the levies of Calahorra in the civil wars of the reign of Henry IV.
 He fought for the king at the second battle of Olmedo on 20 August 1467 and was wounded in the arm.

 During these years he became attached to Mencia de Lemos, a Portuguese lady-in-waiting of the Consort queen.
-She bore him two sons, Rodrigo Diaz de Vivar Mendoza, who was once selected to be the husband of Lucrezia Borgia, and Diego Hurtado de Mendoza, 1st Count of Melito who became the grandfather of the princess of Eboli of the reign of Philip II of Spain (see Antonio Perez).
+They had two sons, Rodrigo Diaz de Vivar Mendoza, who was once selected to be the husband of Lucrezia Borgia, and Diego Hurtado de Mendoza, 1st Count of Melito who became the grandfather of the princess of Eboli of the reign of Philip II of Spain (see Antonio Perez).

 By Inés de Tovar, a lady of a Valladolid family, he had a third son (Juan Hurtado de Mendoza y Tovar) who afterwards emigrated to France.